mwahaha-umich/ACLUFinalProject/README.md

 #### This folder path will be empty until you run the code.

 ### Insert Path
+#### These notebooks were designed to work in Google Collab using Google Drive as a back end storage account.
+Within your google Drive, we expect a working directory of "Projects/ACLU/" in which will need the two additional folders, "WorkingFiles" and "AdditionalFiles".
+You will then need to copy the data files from this Github project to the respective folders in this structure.

-#### You can open the workbooks in Collab, we created a parent folder called "ACLU" to house "WorkingFiles" and "AdditionalFiles" folders.
-You will need to add your path as shown in the screenshot below:
+If you experance any issues configuring this, may need to add your path as shown in the screenshot below:
 <img width="1019" alt="Screen Shot 2021-08-21 at 9 08 32 AM" src="https://user-images.githubusercontent.com/73508641/130322824-8d9519b8-1eac-41f9-b2ab-aa5eace92d97.png">

 And then you are good to go to get started!